KeenCodeCV/KeenCodeCV/README.md

 - **Webapp CRUD**:
   - Global EV Sales (2010–2024)
   - Hospital Patient Data Management
   - Stress Assessment with music & games
+- **Testing & Automation**: Webapp testing using Postman and Insomnia to validate APIs, and Selenium to verify the accuracy and functionality of CRUD operations
 - **Chatbots**:
   - LINE Bot for sugar intake calculation & summary reports
   - Discord Bot for external alerts